You could be shipping orders out to customers quicker and more efficiently. But if you’re not tracking warehouse performance, you’ll never know how.

 For example, a lot of returns due to incorrect item indicates the picking process needs looking at.
 Whereas a lot of buyer’s remorse returns may mean something in the sales channel product description needs addressing.

-Backorder rate is one of the warehouse management KPIs that allows deep analysis of forecasting success.
+Backorder rate is one of the warehouse management KPIs that allows deep analysis of forecasting and purchasing success.

 A high backorder rate means a lot of orders are coming in for items that aren’t in stock.
 Of course, sudden unexpected rises in demand can account for this.
-But if the backorder rate KPI is consistently high then it’s likely a result of poor planning and forecasting.
+But if the backorder rate KPI is consistently high then it’s likely a result of:

 Order lead time is a warehouse management KPI that feeds into backorder rate.
 This is simply the average length of time it takes for customers to receive orders once they are placed.

 The lower you can get order lead time, the happier your customers are going to be.

 As long as items also arrive in perfect condition, optimizing order lead time can also have a direct effect on a more general KPI: order cycle time.
 This is the amount of time between customer orders – bringing improved retention.

 Just looking at the popularity of Amazon Prime illustrates this well.
 According to Business Insider, Prime members spend almost twice as much on Amazon as non-Prime customers.